 As part of HIPAA regulations, section §164.304 states that data or information be accessible and usable upon demand by any authorized person.
-HIPAA Vault’s Anti-DDoS appliance addresses as part of our multi-layer security protocols offered to secure our customers’ websites. ensuring that data and information remain accessible and usable upon request.
+HIPAA Vault’s Anti-DDoS appliance is a key part of the multi-layered security protocols offered for securing our customers’ websites. ensuring that data and information remain accessible and usable upon request.

 - Ensures Accessibility